 I really hope there will soon be better job security options available for gig workers.
 Flexible contracts allow a certain type of people to enjoy their life to the fullest, and it’s an unfair game where they’re not entitled to public benefits even when over the course of a year the hours worked may actually sum up equal to our full-time employees,” says Aile.

-Olde Hansa is looking to open its doors again in spring 2021 with a mix of full time and on-demand staff to serve medieval feasts to both locals and tourists.
+Olde Hansa opened its doors again in spring 2021 with a mix of full time and on-demand staff to serve medieval feasts to both locals and tourists.